yuichi-1218/Lafaek-Corpus-1M-/README.md

 ```
 ---
 ## 📚 Citation
-If you use this model , please cite:

 ```bibtex
 @inproceedings{nishida2025LafaekCorpus,
   title={LAFAEK-CORPUS-1M+: A LARGE-SCALE TETUN CORPUS TO BUILD A LOW-RESOURCED LLM FOR SPEECH AND TEXT PROCESSING},